pramnora/LinuxMint-OS/README.md

 -----

-**THERE ARE MANY DIFFERENT VERSIONS OF LINUX TO CHOOSE FROM..???**
+**THERE ARE MANY DIFFERENT VERSIONS OF LINUX OS/OPERATING SYSTEM TO CHOOSE FROM..???**

 Linux Mint OS is just one of many possible Linux OS'es that it's possible to select from;
 I choose this OS, in particular, because I heard it was relatively simple and easy to use,
 especially, for those people who are Windows users.

-The first time I used Linux it was Ubuntu GUI;
+The first time I used Linux it was Ubuntu GUI/Graphical User Interface;
 the next time, I used Linux RaspberryPi OS...SBC/Small Board Computer;
-and, another time I tried using Linode Ubuntu CLI...
+and, another time I tried using Linode Ubuntu CLI/Command Line Interface...
-SSD-into it through Windows Command Prompt/
+SSH/Secure Socket Shell-into it through Windows Command Prompt/
 and, also, connecting through Putty/and, Filezilla FTP software.

 But, this time, I had two choices left open to me...